 |Location:||Beuvry is a town in the Pas de

 Calais, approximately 3 kilometres east of Bethune.
 The Communal Cemetery is

-200 metres north of the church on Rue Edouart Vallant.
+200 metres north of the church on Rue Edouart Vaillant.
 The main war graves

 plot will be found directly opposite the entrance with scattered smaller